helmuthdu/automate-frontend-workflow/README.md

 [Lefthook](https://github.com/evilmartians/lefthook) is a fast and powerful Git hooks manager for Node.js and any other type of project written in Go.

-To install [Lefthook](https://github.com/evilmartians/lefthook), open the terminal in your project:
+To install, open the terminal in your project:

 ```shell
 npm install -D lefthook